PiPauwels/spike-cleanup/README.md

 Currently, I've only added Dutch, but you can easily add regular expressions to the script to add other unsupported languaged.
 As a bonus, I've added some regular expressions to remove those annoying default e-mail signature that are often added by mobile clients ("Sent from my iPhone", etc.).

+Unfortunately, this will of course only work with the web version of Spike.
+For the apps, we can only hope they will soon implement this kind of filtering for other languages as well.

 ## Install the script

 This script makes use of a User Script Manager Tampermonkey/Greasemonkey so it's available for Chrome, Microsoft Edge, Safari, Opera en Firefox.